Fiori-Tracker/fioritracker.github.io/2020FPS01/ft-platform.md

 # Fiori Tracker platform

 ### Main apps
-[Fiori Tracker Core](ft-core.md) - Apps for keeping track of SAP Fiori launchpad enabled applications and catalogs
+[Fiori Tracker Core](ft-core.md) - This is a tool for keeping a record of the planned scope of implementation or maintenance of your SAP Fiori launchpad.

 ### Optional relations for Fiori Tracker
 *System values relations*<br>